Skip to content

 • Scheduling regular check-ins with leadership

-While this may be a complex issue that needs to be faced, implementing some of these small but effective strategies could have a positive impact on your school’s teachers.
+While this may be a complex issue that needs to be addressed, implementing some of these small but effective strategies could positively impact your school’s teachers.

 Welcoming New Staff:

-Your school has likely added new staff to the team at the start of the year.
-Beyond just the initial onboarding process, it is crucial that they continue to feel both welcomed and supported for the year ahead.
+Your school likely added new staff members to the team at the start of the year.
+Beyond the initial onboarding process, it is crucial that they continue to feel welcomed and supported throughout the year.

 Some things you can consider for your new staff include: